Modeling and mitigating human annotation errors to design efficient stream processing systems with human-in-the-loop machine learning: Lab-scale annotation error testing

-We focus on quantifying decayed memory \citep{ebbinghaus_1885_memory_2013}, which underlies the above-mentioned error types of serial ordering-induced mistakes \& slips and impacts the performance of both human annotation and ML models.
+We focus on verifying the effect of decayed memory behavior \citep{ebbinghaus1913memory}, which underlies the above-mentioned error types of serial ordering-induced mistakes \& slips and impacts the performance of both human annotation and ML models in the hybrid stream processing system.

-\subsection{Memory Decay Curve}
+\subsubsection{Memory decay curve}

-Psychologists have been studying memory decaying behavior in the context of learning and acquiring new knowledge for more than a century.
+Psychologists have been studying memory-decay behavior in the context of learning and acquiring new knowledge for more than a century.
 The Ebbinghaus Curve – shown in Figure \ref{fig:memory} – is a fundamental and enduring contribution to the study of human memory.
-Inspired by the Ebbinghaus curve, we hypothesize that the memory decay behavior of humans can be approximately modeled by a simple function; we use a \textit{sigmoid} function given the similar asymptotic nature of the memory decay curves.
-We quantitatively model the cost of time that a human annotator has not seen an instance of a particular class to annotate in a given data stream.
-We define decay score for a class $c$ over time $t$ lapsed after its last annotated instance using \textit{sigmoid} function in equation \ref{eqn:1} below:
+We observe from Figure \ref{fig:memory} an exponential decay of memory retention as the time since first learning passes.
+This exponential behavior has been widely observed in the psychology literature \citep{brown_tests_1958, peterson_short-term_1959, melton_implications_1963}.
+Moreover, \citet{loftus1985evaluating} and \citet{anderson1991reflections} have used an exponential function with respect to time to model memory decay or retention.
+Hence, inspired by the Ebbinghaus curve, we model the $decaying\_score$ for the memory retention of an annotator for a particular class $(c)$.
+Specifically, we model the $decaying\_score$ for $c$ by observing how the annotator correctly annotates instances as an exponential function over time $t_c$ lapsed over its last seen annotated instance.
+We define the $decaying\_score(c)$ function in equation \ref{eqn:1} below: